Skip to main content

 • SMO 4: Code of Ethics for Professional Accountants

-In El Salvador, professional accountants are subject to ethical requirements set by the Oversight Board of the Profession of Public Accounting and Auditing (CVPCPA), which, has adopted the 2014 IESBA Code of Ethics.
-Although the ISCP cannot legally adopt ethical requirements for its members, the ISCP does play an important role in the standard-setting process by having two of its members sit on the CVPCPA’s Board and monitors updates to the IESBA Code of Ethics to promote the adoption of the latest version of the IESBA Code of Ethics.
+In El Salvador, professional accountants are subject to ethical requirements established by the Oversight Board of the Profession of Public Accounting and Auditing (CVPCPA), which has adopted the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA) by reference.
+The Instituto Salvadoreño de Contadores Públicos (ISCP) is not legally responsible for adopting ethical requirements for its members; however, it continues to play an important role in the standard-setting process by having a representative serve on the CVPCPA Board and by monitoring revisions and updates to promote adoption of the latest version of the IESBA Code.

 Current Status: Sustain